Widget Quality Tiers

 • Widget must update after user completes a related action from within the app

-• Widget must allow users to manually refresh content, if there is an expectation the data refreshes more frequently than the UI
+• Widget must let users manually refresh content, if there is an expectation the data refreshes more frequently than the UI.

-• Widget zero and empty states must be intentional and must show the value of the widget and/or provide a call to action, when the widget is installed but the user is not yet logged in
+• Widget zero and empty states must be intentional and must show the value of the widget or provide a call to action, when the widget is installed but the user is not yet logged in.

 quality standard content